H1 2018 REPORT: THE STATE OF CUSTOMER JOURNEY HIJACKING

 Customer Journey Hijacking includes several types of unauthorized injected ads — each with their own method of targeting the user.
 Results of the analysis showed that a leading 38.69% of infected users were interrupted by banner ads when visiting a website.
 This was followed by pop-ups, which featured in 30.59% of all infected sessions, while product ads featured in 28.18% of infected sessions.

 What Types of Ads Are Disrupting Users?

-Namogoo defines these types of malware-driven injections as part of the consumer-side threat to online businesses known as Online Journey Hijacking:
+Namogoo defines these types of malware-driven injections as part of the consumer-side threat to online businesses known as Customer Journey Hijacking:

 A product ad is a smart widget that displays to users specific products they’re likely to be interested in based on their current or historic browsing patterns.
 With many sites regularly using related product recommendations, these types of ad injections can be very damaging; many are laid out subtly and appear as an integral part of the website.